tcallsen/romannumerals/README.md

 The following optional dependencies may be necessary:

 - Docker - only required if building/running service as a Docker container
+- Node.js, NPM, Newman - only required if executing integration tests from the command line

 ## Build and Run